Eligibility for Services:

 TBHS is a governmental health care organization financed by consumer payments, funds from Federal, State, and Local Governments, and contributions.
 Your financial liability for Agency services will be no more than the rate appearing on the Agency’s current rate schedule or no more than your Ability to Pay as determined by the Agency’s current ability to pay schedule, whichever is less.
 If you have insurance benefits for Behavioral Health services or are eligible for other types of Third Party coverage, these sources may pay for part, or perhaps all, of the costs of the services you receive.
 Any unpaid amounts by your insurance will become your responsibility up to the total charge or your Ability to Pay, whichever is less.

 At the time of your first scheduled visit with TBHS, you will meet with a staff person who will review your financial and insurance information that you have been asked to bring along.
 Your ability to pay will be established at this visit.
 Your Ability to Pay is determined based on your income and family size.
-Ability to Pay amounts are assessed utilizing a sliding fee scale established by the Michigan Department of Health and Human Services.
+Ability to Pay amounts are assessed utilizing a sliding fee scale established by the Michigan Department of Health and Human Services (MDHHS).
+TBHS serves all individuals regardless of their inability to pay.
+TBHS accepts Medicare and Medicaid (including CHIP.)

 A new determination may be completed if we are informed of a significant change which may affect your Ability to Pay and/or insurance coverage.
 In addition, we will annually re-determine the insurance coverage and Ability to Pay of everyone who continues to receive our services.